vviseguy/devops/instruction/deliverable3UnitTesting/deliverable3UnitTesting.md

 ### Using MySQL in GitHub Actions

-To set up MySQL you need to add the following to your workflow.
+To set up MySQL you need to add the following to your workflow under jobs > build.

 ```yml
 services: